UCLALibrary/ansible_uclalib_role_haproxy/README.md

   default_be: 'slave_solr'
 ```

+### Backend Variables

-backends - this is the list/dictionary variable for the haproxy backends
+backends - this is the list variable for the haproxy backends
-- ident - identifier name for the haproxy backend
+- ident - identifier name for the backend
 - http_check - define the http check command to determine health of backend
--  hosts - hostname of the backend server
+- hosts - list of hostnames associated with the backend

 #### Sample backend definition
 ```